-On Nov.
-21, David Cassidy died in a Florida hospital at 67.
-In honour of the former teen idol, we’ve dug up some lesser-known facts about the singing sensation.
+In honour of the late former teen idol, we’ve dug up some lesser-known facts about the singing sensation.

 Former teen heartthrob David Cassidy passed away Nov.
-21 in a Florida hospital, a few days after being admitted for organ failure.
-Earlier this year, Cassidy announced his diagnosis with dementia.
+21, 2017 in a Florida hospital, a few days after being admitted for organ failure.
+Only a few months earlier, Cassidy revealed his dementia diagnosis.
 He was 67 years old.

 For years, Cassidy regaled audiences—and his legions of swooning female fans—with his singing chops, good looks and those wavy locks during his heyday as Keith Partridge in the smash 1970’s musical-comedy TV series, The Partridge Family.